Magnify-Cash/magnify-monorepo/contracts/docs/advanced-integration.md

 export default App;
 ```

-Here, we have updated the `uri` to point to the NFTY Finance subgraph instead of the NFTY Finance subgraph.
+Here, we have updated the `uri` to point to the Magnify Cash subgraph instead of the Magnify Cash subgraph.

-## Writing the Queries for NFTY Finance
+## Writing the Queries for Magnify Cash

-Next, let's define the queries to fetch data from the NFTY Finance protocol.
-We will retrieve information about NFTY Finance contracts, lending desks, and active loans.
+Next, let's define the queries to fetch data from the Magnify Cash protocol.
+We will retrieve information about Magnify Cash contracts, lending desks, and active loans.
 Add the following code below the imports in `App.js`:

 ```jsx
 import gql from 'graphql-tag';